rwaldron/tc39-notes/es8/2017-03/mar-23.md

 MPT: It assumes no timezone because of that the API will force you to do certain conversions.
 Say you have a LocalDateTime and it doesn't exist and you try to convert it to a localdatetime, you'll have to specify a resolver to say which instance you pick if you have an ambiguous time.

-RX: It's confusing for me to understand if it's not going to have a timezone attached to it, otherwise it should be contiguous
+RX: It's confusing for me to understand if it's not going to have a timezone attached to it, otherwise it should be contiguous.

 MJ: `LocalDateTime` as a type, is contiguous without a timezone reference at all.
 If I add an hour, I add an hour, if a day, it's one contiguous day.
 There's no relation to a timezone.